 We take a look at Britbox, the new streaming service backed by the BBC and ITV which brings together content from all of the UK’s main free to air broadcasters.

-As well as adding even more shows from the archives, these deals will allow Britbox to offer newer programmes 30 days after the last episode was broadcast or left the broadcaster’s catch-up service (iPlayer, ITV Hub, My5 and All4).
+As well shows from the archives, BritBox offers recently broadcast programmes as early as 31 days after the last episode was shown or left the broadcaster’s catch-up service (iPlayer, ITV Hub, My5 and All4).

 Is it Worth Getting?

 Yes – provided you’re largely just looking to re-watch shows you saw the first time round, or something you missed on broadcast.
 There’s a good mix of content and BritBox does a nice job of curating and signposting shows to make them easy to discover.